eric-pedersen/mixed-effect-gams/paper_outline.md

 _Also, at what point do we need `method = "REML"` or `method = "ML"` here?
 I tend to default to fitting via one of these rather than GCV these days..._

+**DLM**: _Yup definitely want to cover this.
+Esp. since model selection via REML can only take place if the other terms in the model (than `"fs"`) have penalised nullspaces.
+I see in `?smooth.construct.fs.smooth.spec` that Simon uses either `gamm` or `method="ML"`, need to discuss this too.
+If we start talking about using `gamm` then we're in a more sticky situation maths-wise as we really need to say something about random effect-smooth term equivalence and what that means.
+(That doesn't sound like a paper than normal ecologists want to read.)_

 Alternate forms, and their effect on performance:

 1. `gam(y ~ s(x, group, bs = "fs"), select = TRUE)`